-How to Use Historical Quality Score Data for Better Ads
+6 Top Tips to Improve Your Google Ads Ad Relevance

 Top Tips

-- Start out by ensuring the top keywords are in the ad copy.
-Try to incorporate these into the headline, body, and display URL if possible.
+1. Start out by ensuring the top keywords are in the ad copy.
+Try to incorporate these into the headline, body, and display path fields, if possible.

-- Determine if the keywords should be moved to a different or new ad group, or be removed from the account.
+2. Determine whether the ads match the searcher intent of the keywords.
+If not, they should be moved to a different or new ad group with more relevant ad copy.

-2. Landing Page Experience
+Component: Landing Page Experience

 A great landing page experience is essential if you want to turn those clicks into conversions.